 You may be prompted for your BitLocker Recovery key after completing the installation.

 I hope you’ll now feel a little bit more prepared to create a dual-booting system with Secure Boot and BitLocker Device Encryption.
-Things really should just work, but the boot process is delicate so you must take precautions in case you need to restore your system.
+Things should just work, but the boot process is delicate so you must take precautions in case you need to restore your system.
 Good luck!